-In Recurring Orders, you have the ability to manage your subscriber's order dates.
+In Bold Subscriptions, you have the ability to manage your subscriber's order dates.

 A customer may want to change the date their next order falls on, they may wish to move up their order, or they may prefer being charged on Wednesday's, or the 5th of the month instead of the 10th.
 You can also adjust the day of the month their orders fall on, for scheduled billing.